zindler323/eko/README.md

 });

-// Example: Browser automation await eko.run("Search for 'Eko framework' on Google and save the first result");
+// Example: Browser automation const extWorkflow = await eko.generate("Search for 'Eko framework' on Google and save the first result");
+await eko.execute(extWorkflow);

 // Example: System operation
-await eko.run("Create a new folder named 'reports' and move all PDF files there");
+const sysWorkflow = await eko.generate("Create a new folder named 'reports' and move all PDF files there");
+await eko.execute(sysWorkflow);

 ```

 ## Use Cases